ResilientEcosystem/blog/_posts/2023-05-06-NexResExplorer.md

 You will observe that four kv_server replicas have locally launched.

-### nexres_sdk
+### sdk
 We use [Crow](https://github.com/CrowCpp/Crow), a C++ framework for creating HTTP or Websocket web services to connect NexRes to the Explorer.

-In another terminal shell after starting KV Server, build the crow service from the nexres_sdk repo:
+In another terminal shell after starting KV Server, build the crow service from the sdk repo:
   > bazel build service/http_server/crow_service_main

 Run the binary to start the service: